Thursday, December 13, 2012

 I rode all winter.
 I rode all spring.
 I rode my road bike, a cross bike, my singlespeed, my fatbike and my Voodoo 29er, which would be the weapon of choice on race day.
 I rode gravel roads, dirt roads, paved roads, gravel trails, dirt trails, and, thanks to an unusually dry spring, LOTS of Palos singletrack.
 I planned routes from my house and from my shop, linked multitrack with singletrack in creative manners, and basically set aside my after-work hours on Friday to extended fatbike tours, some lasting in the 5-6 hour range by mid-spring.
 I figured that if I could pedal that beast around, the Voodoo would be like riding on air.
 Finally, a little over a month before the race, I knocked out a 102 mile day at Palos with local hero Bionic Bob Anderson...that gave me some confidence.
 The only thing I couldn't do...was train for those hills.
 That took away a bit of my confidence, but I'm stupid and I LOVE to climb...so I maintained a positive mental attitude.
 I was as ready as I was ever gonna be.

 The week before the race, I learned that erstwhile speed merchant Mitch Moen would be joining me on my travels and throwing his crazy ass into the mix.
-Additionaly, I guess some random rambling about the race in the staging area after a winter ride was all it took to convince frequent Palos riders Mike Sealey and Felbert Edrada that the Mohican would be a good idea...so there would be four of us local boys down for the big ride.
+Additionally, I guess some random rambling about the race in the staging area after a winter ride was all it took to convince frequent Palos riders Mike Sealey and Felbert Edrada that the Mohican would be a good idea...so there would be four of us local boys down for the big ride.

 After a warm, dry spring, Mother Nature HAD to throw the nasty card at us, and as we drove east, it was in a cold rain...the temp was 47 degrees.
 Not good.
 However, the forecast for race day seemed to get better with every hour, and thankfully, there would be no rain and temps in the upper 60s, with only a 15-20 mph wind to contend with.
 Just about perfect.

 Loudonville, Ohio, the town which hosts the race, was about 6 hours from my doorstep.
 Truth be told, it was about 5-1/2 hours of the FLATTEST terrain I've ever seen...and I've been to NEBRASKA.
 About 1/2 hour out, we noticed the hills began to roll.
-Shortly after that, the roll turned into a rolick.
+Shortly after that, the roll turned into a rollick.
 I was having to slow down at the crest of the hills in the truck because I couldn't see where the road was on the other side.
 I was braking on the downhills.
 My diesel truck was downshifting like crazy to get uphill.
 Clearly, Mr. Race Description had not lied.

 We checked in at the Mohican Adventures campground and got our numbers and three 1-gallon Ziplock bags that we could put supplies in and have dropped at our choice of aid stations during the race.
 I had been planning on meeting a couple people from my favorite biking blog, Drunkcyclist.com, and lo and behold...they were the very first people we met.
-Judi, one of the contributors to the blog, would be doing the 100k, and was looking for some redeption in the same manner as me, as she had tried and failed at the Mohican last year.
+Judi, one of the contributors to the blog, would be doing the 100k, and was looking for some redemption in the same manner as me, as she had tried and failed at the Mohican last year.
 It was cool to put some faces with names, and share the goodtime mountain bike vibe that is pervasive at every offroad event.

 We then made our way to our hotel, about 20 minutes out of town.
 How we made it, I'm not quite sure, as the